galaxyproject/cloudauthz/README.md

 credentials = cloudauthz.authorize("azure", config)
 ```

-An example of `res` is as the following:
+The `credentials` object is a dictionary as the following:

 ```json
 {